-Your GLD software license is stored on the USB dongle that came with your program.
-This dongle enables you effortlessly to transfer GLD from one computer to another.
+Your GLD subscription software license is stored on the USB dongle that came with your program.
+This dongle enables you to use GLD while your licensing subscription is active as well as to transfer GLD from one computer to another.
 Please be careful not to misplace this dongle.
 Lost dongles cannot be replaced without the purchase of a new license.

-If the dongle is not attached to your computer, GLD will function as a trial version, which is functional except for a few design parameters that are locked at certain values.
+If the dongle is not attached to your computer, GLD will function as a trial version, which is functional except for a small number of critical design parameters that are locked at certain values.